isbrycee/T-Mamba/README.md

 This repository is the official implementation of the [T-Mamba: A unified framework with Long-Range Dependency in dual-domain for 2D & 3D Tooth Segmentation
 ](https://arxiv.org/pdf/2404.01065.pdf).

-More experiments are running 🔥

-We are conducting more experiments and analysis on 3D CBCT and 2D X-ray images, and will update the whole manuscript. 🏃‍♂️
+We have conducted more experiments and analysis on 3D CBCT and 2D X-ray images, and have updated the whole manuscript. 🏃‍♂️

-The code, pre-trained weights, and datasets will be fully available.
+The code, pre-trained weights, and datasets is fully available.

 Currently, our T-Mamba supports 2D & 3D vision tasks.
-Welcome to try it for improving your model's performance.
+Welcome to try it for improving your model's performance. 🔥

 The proposed TED3 dataset is available at: [Hugging Face](https://huggingface.co/datasets/Bryceee/TED3).